atomjump/loop-server/README.md

 No parameters
 Server: > 0.5.0

-Get the user's ip address, although this is now an artificial ip address, or a unique number based off their user id.
+Get the user's ip address, although this is now an artificial ip address, actually a unique 'ip' based off their user id.

 **get_current_user_id()**